aliftype/aliftype.github.io/amiri/english.md

 All contributions are highly appreciated; you can help by:

-**Testing the font** and reporting any issues or suggesting improvement, especially if you are a native speaker of any language using Arabic script other than Arabic language.
+- **Testing the font** and reporting any issues or suggesting improvement, especially if you are a native speaker of any language using Arabic script other than Arabic language.

-**Improving glyph outlines** and adding more variants, especially if you have experience with Arabic calligraphy.
+- **Improving glyph outlines** and adding more variants, especially if you have experience with Arabic calligraphy.

-**Supporting the project**.
-If you like the font and use it, I don’t mind receiving an email telling me so, and maybe some words of admiration `:)` You can also spread the word, the more people using it, the more the incentive to develop it more and more.
+- **Supporting the project**.
+If you like the font and use it, I don’t mind receiving an email telling me so.

 ## Reporting issues